Placenta praevia: Asia

 Mainland China has the highest prevalence of placenta praevia in the world, measuring at an average of 12.2 per 1000 pregnancies.
 Specifically, placenta praevia is most common in Southeast Asia, though the reason for this has not yet been investigated.
 There are many risk factors for placenta praevia in Asian women, of which include pregnancies occurring in women ages 35 and older (advanced maternal age) or in women who have had a prior Caesarean section, having multiple pregnancies, and experiencing either miscarriage or abortion in the past.
 In comparison with other Asian countries, placenta praevia is more common in Japan (13.9 per 1000) and Korea (15 per 1000).
-In the Middle East, placenta praevia rates are lower in both Saudi Arabia (7.3 per 1000) and Israel (4.2 per 1000).
+In the Middle East, placenta praevia rates are lower in both Saudi Arabia (7.3 per 1000) and Palestine (4.2 per 1000).

 Australia

 The continent with the second highest rates for placenta praevia is Australia, where it affects about 9.5 out of every 1000 pregnant women.
 Researchers concerned with these rates have tested the specificity and sensitivity of fetal anomaly scans.
 In conclusion, it was determined the threshold that defines placenta praevia (based on proximity of placenta to cervix) must be reduced in order to improve the accuracy of diagnoses and to avoid false positives leading screenings.